allandequeiroz/random_image_background_any_jetbrains_plugin/README.md

 - Set the folder (recursive) to pull random background images from
 - Set the time to change between images (seconds)

-To disable the random behaviour, let Time (seconds) empty
+To disable the random behaviour, let Time (seconds) empty or to fully disable check the Disabled option